omarreis/vsop2013/planetfun/README.md

 # PlanetFun 3D scene

 The program uses heliocentric ecliptic coordinates, a convention suitable to deal with planets.
+( The same frame as VSOP2013 )

 PlanetFun 3D scene scale is:

     1 AU = 1 "3D unit"    ( 1 AU Astronomic Unit is  149.597.870,7 Km - mean distance Earth-Sun  )

 # 3D Hierarchy

-The planet system 3D machinery is assembled by means of a hierarchy of 3D objects, mostly TDummys and TSpheres.
+The solar system 3D machinery is modelled by a hierarchy of 3D objects, mostly TDummys and TSpheres.

 ![planetfun 3d hierarchy](PlanetFun_3D_hierarchy.png)